sikenman/rust_programs/README.md

 # My Rust Programs
-My simple, sample Rust programs to demostrate and use of the Rust programming language
+I have created some simple sample Rust programs that demonstrate and utilize the many features of the Rust programming language."
 ## Programs
 * Area of the Cricle
 * ASCII characters (from 32 to 255; but leaving 127 to 160)